KILTprotocol/kilt-workshop-101/3-attestation.md

 ```

 The attestation can now be stored on the blockchain.
-To do that, we first have to connect to the it.
+To do that, we first have to connect to it.
 ```javascript
 Kilt.default.connect('wss://full-nodes.kilt.io:9944')
 ```